 GST Assisted Self-help Kit (ASK)

-* ASK is a comprehensive self-assessment compliance package that aids businesses in carrying out a GST review to ensure the correctness of their GST submissions and identify past GST errors early so as to qualify for the Voluntary Disclosure Programme in IRAS.
-GST-registered traders may adopt the self-help kit on voluntary basis.
-But conducting ASK is compulsory when you are applying for or renewing these GST Schemes.
+* The GST Assisted Self-help Kit (ASK) is a detailed self-assessment compliance package for businesses to review their GST submissions and identify errors to qualify for the Voluntary Disclosure Programme in IRAS.
+The Assisted Self-help Kit (ASK) is optional for GST-registered traders but mandatory for those applying for or renewing GST Schemes.